austin-putz/BLUPF90/vimSyntaxHighlighting/README.md

 ```
   $ chmod 775 installQMSimSyntax
 ```
 2. Run the bash script with:
 ```
   $./installQMSimSyntax
 ```

 in the same directory you saved the other 2 files.

-If you have problems email me.
+If you have problems email me with questions or comments.
+I'd gladly take any feedback.